AltorvoAV/TFT-lore/content/Miscellaneous/Dreams.md

 ---
 ## Session 20
 Skapa's Dream
-- **You awaken not into light, but into a mechanical hum.**
+- **You awaken not into light,**
+- **but into a mechanical hum.**
-  A cave without torches.
+- A cave without torches.
-  A skyless forge.
+- A skyless forge.
+``

-  A womb made of stone and cogs.
+- A womb made of stone and cogs.
 - The walls are obsidian, pulsing with faint electric sheen.
-  Stacked high and deep are eggs — not soft, but chromatic.
+- Stacked high and deep are eggs —
+- not soft, but chromatic.
-  Shells of red, white, blue, green, and black, each one humming with a heartbeat… but not its own.
+- Shells of red, white, blue, green, and black,
+- each one humming with a heartbeat…
+- but not its own.
+``
 - Every egg is labelled — categorized.
-  Except yours.
+- Except yours.
-  Yours sits at the base of the pile, unmarked.
+- Yours sits at the base of the pile,
+- unmarked.
 Forgotten.
+``
 - A shadow moves.
-  You watch yourself step forward — no… _not_ yourself.
+- You watch yourself step forward —
+- no… _not_ yourself.
-  But an ‘accepted’ version.
+- But an ‘accepted’ version.
-  Sleek.
+- Sleek.
 Gleaming.
-  Polished by expectation.
+- Polished by expectation.
-  He bears no scratches.
+- He bears no scratches.
 No hesitation.
-  And the crowd _loves_ him for it.
+- And the crowd _loves_ him for it.
-  Thousands of kobolds cheer.
+- Thousands of kobolds cheer.
-  Their voices rise in unison —
+- Their voices rise in unison —
-  not out of love,
+- not out of love,
-  but relief.
+- but relief.
-  This one fits the blueprint.
+- This one fits the blueprint.
+``
 - **You do not.**
+``
 - Then the ground shifts.
-  Gears grind behind the walls.
+- Gears grind behind the walls.
-  From the dark coils a massive serpent — a dragon of gold and rust, wound from clockwork and chromatic plates.
+- From the dark coils a massive serpent —
+- a dragon of gold and rust,
+- wound from clockwork and chromatic plates.
-  Its eyes are cracked emeralds, glowing with exhausted divinity.
+- Its eyes are cracked emeralds,
+- glowing with exhausted divinity.
-  It does not speak —
+- It does not speak —
-  but a voice hums from its chest:
+- but a voice hums from its chest:
+``
 - **“You were not built.
-   You were born.
+- **You were born.
-   Both are sacred.”**
+- **Both are sacred.”**
+``
 - The serpent lowers its head.
-  Its mouth opens — and inside is a forge.
+- Its mouth opens — and inside is a forge.
-  There, in chains of divine bronze, lies Kurtulmak.
+- There, in chains of divine bronze, lies Kurtulmak.
-  His eyes are burned away.
+- His eyes are burned away.
-  But he smiles.
+- But he smiles.
+``
 - **“You are not the spare,”** he says.
-  **“You are the spark.”**
+- **“You are the spark.”**
+``
 - The ‘polished’ Skapa steps forward.
-  He walks into the forge.
+- He walks into the forge.
-  He does not scream.
+- He does not scream.
-  He becomes fire.
+- He becomes fire.
-  The machines convulse.
+- The machines convulse.
+``
 - And now — before you — two paths:
-- — One leads to a cogwheel temple, where your body becomes part of the machine, a gear in something older than purpose.
+- — One leads to a cogwheel temple,
+- where your body becomes part of the machine,
+- a gear in something older than purpose.
-- — The other leads to a campfire in distant dark, where only the stars listen.
+- — The other leads to a campfire in distant dark,
+- where only the stars listen.
-  There, you sit alone —
+- There, you sit alone —
-  drawing shapes in the dust,
+- drawing shapes in the dust,
-  making gods from broken blueprints.
+- making gods from broken blueprints.
+``
 - You walk.
+``
 - And in the dark,
-  a hand finds yours.
+- a hand finds yours.
-  Not Kurtulmak’s.
+- Not Kurtulmak’s.
-  Not the others’.
+- Not the others’.
+``
 - **Your own.**
+``
+---